dolphin-emu/dolphin/Data/readme.txt

 before launching Dolphin.

 Only Direct3D and OpenGL renderers will work.
 Direct3D is recommended.
-In Graphics, turn off Render To Main Window.
+In Graphics, turn OFF Render To Main Window.
 In the Graphics options Enhancements tab set the internal resolution to a multiple of the native.
 1x Native is much too blurry, 2x or 2.5x are good choices.
 Lower resoultions are faster but blurrier.